umair-gujjar/WorkshopJenkinsX/README.md

 * A ssh client (putty, ssh) and connection to the internet
 * A github.com account - if you have none we will provide one

+The following clusters and ssh users have been created.
+Please substitute YOURCLUSTER below, with your chosen clauster.

+alpha
+beta
+gamma
+delta
+epsilon
+zeta

 ## Initial checks

 ### SSH into jumphost